FaresAyadi055/voice-controlled-smart-home-automation-project/smart_home_automation_project/raspberry pi/README.md

 this program controls a mini smart home with a raspberry pi.
-It can be done offline by using a microphone or remotely with an internet connection via a server communication.
+It can be done remotely with an internet connection via a server communication.
 In this project we are using a mobile app as the user interface to establish this remote control.